-- Graduates of the program include recognized nurse scientists, deans, health system and policy experts, faculty members at leading universities, and national leaders, such as Dr. Ernest Grant, president of the American Nurses Association.
+Graduates of the UNCG PHD in Nursing program include recognized nurse scientists, deans, health system and policy experts, faculty members at leading universities, and national leaders, such as Dr. Ernest Grant, former president of the American Nurses Association.

-- The program can be completed with three years of full-time study; part-time options are available.
+- The program can be completed in eight semesters of full-time study; part-time options are available.

-- Consistently recognized by the National League for Nursing as a Center for Excellence in Nursing Education since 2005.
+- UNCG School of Nursing has been recognized by the National League for Nursing as a Center for Excellence in Nursing Education since 2005.

-- The School of Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE).
+- UNCG School of Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE).

 - Opportunities are available for research and teaching assistantships.

-- There is a designated PhD student study space/lounge in the new Nursing and Instructional Building.
+- There is a designated PhD student study space and lounge for students who wish to study on campus.

 - Options are available to pursue courses to prepare for nurse education roles, including the post-graduate certificate in nursing education.

-- There are numerous nursing and graduate student organizations on campus, including Sigma Theta Tau International (Gamma Zeta Chapter), the Graduate Student Association, as well as an international student organization.
+- There are numerous nursing and graduate student organizations on campus, including Sigma Theta Tau International (Gamma Zeta Chapter), the Graduate Student Association and an international student organization.

 - Practice in the following roles: